 Re-write the previous query including the first_name, last_name that do not have an address linked.

 SELECT first_name, last_name, address FROM customer c LEFT JOIN address a ON c.address_id = a.address_id;

-or you could use the keyword AS to specify the alias.
+Note: you could use the aliases for the tables (keyword AS).
 The result is the same, it's just matter of style:

 SELECT first_name, last_name, address FROM customer AS c LEFT JOIN address AS a ON c.address_id = a.address_id;

 select count(*) from customer;

 Retrieve the total number of active and non active customers